 Phenomenology is an interesting element of philosophy explored by thinkers such as Edmund Husslr and Martin Heidegger.
 It is a philosophical study of the structures of subjective experience and consciousness.
 It comes (of course) from the Greek: the study of that which appears.
 Phenomenology is a challenging area in our world, which is dominated by hard science data.
-Phenomenologists prefer to look at human behaviour and conscience experiences.
+Phenomenologists prefer to look at human behaviour and conscious experiences.
 They follow more a process of discovery and reject objective research.
 The latter always need to be looked at within a certain context.

 This is also very interesting from the discussion of ‘free will’.
 Free will is an outcome of our individual consciousness as such it is not a part of physical world.
 This can therefore not be explained by hard data but can only be observed by looking at human behaviour.

 Many philosophers have something to say about this.